Deep-and-Local/deep-and-local.github.io/_posts/2024-06-26-Asakusa-Umezono-Tokyo-Asakusa.md

 ## Shop Infomation
+<p class="site-description">

-Founded in the first year of the Ansei era (1854), the shop began by opening a teahouse in a corner of the Asakusa Temple annex, Umezon-in.
+'Founded in the first year of the Ansei era (1854), the shop began by opening a teahouse in a corner of the Asakusa Temple annex, Umezon-in.
 The shop name "Umezono" also has its origins there.
 The first generation earned a good reputation with the original Awazen-zai, making it a famous Tokyo specialty.
 Since then, for over 170 years, we have inherited the tradition as a sweets shop.
-Currently, we also sell Anmitsu and Japanese sweets in our stores.
+Currently, we also sell Anmitsu and Japanese sweets in our stores.'

-<p class="site-description">
 (Translation based on the official webpage)
 </p>
 <!-- > <footer>Translation based on the official webpage</footer> -->